PROGRAM POLICIES: A STUDENT'S GUIDE TO SELECT PROGRAM POLICIES AND COLLEGE

-ADVISING: It is expected that all students will periodically meet with the Director or Deputy Director of the M.A.
-Program.
-Both Directors hold office hours on a regular basis during the fall and spring semesters.
-Their office hours appear both on the Department's bulletin board outside of NAC 5/144 as well as on the History Department homepage, which is usually updated by the second or third week of every semester.
-During the fall and spring semesters, appointments are not necessary for office hours: you should feel free to drop by, although it is recommended that you inform the adviser in advance to avoid scheduling conflicts with other students.
-During the winter and summer breaks, advising is by appointment only; and the availability of the Directors and undergraduate advisers will vary depending upon their non-curricular professional commitments.
-For that reason, during the breaks it is recommended that students address their queries for the Directors to their email accounts.
-During college breaks, students requiring help with completing paperwork or clarifying complex questions related to College policies should make an appointment with the Graduate Adviser in the Dean of the Humanities Office, Migen Prifti (email: email@example.com).
+ADVISING: All students should periodically meet with the Director of Graduate Studies.
+The Director holds office hours on a regular basis during the fall and spring semesters.
+Their office hours appear on the History Department’s homepage and on the Department's bulletin board outside NAC 5/144.
+During the fall and spring semesters, appointments are not necessary for office hours, although it is recommended that you inform the adviser in advance to avoid scheduling conflicts with other students.
+During the winter and summer breaks, advising is by appointment only and the availability of the graduate and undergraduate advisers will vary.
+During college breaks, students requiring help with completing paperwork or clarifying complex questions related to College policies should make an appointment with the Graduate Adviser in the Dean of the Humanities Office.

 COMMUNICATIONS: The vast majority of departmental correspondence, announcements, and updates are sent via email to the CCNY accounts of all registered students.
-It is expected that all students will regularly check for and read the departmental correspondence sent to their CCNY accounts.
-Likewise, the Directors of the Program are available to address students' questions by email as well as in person.
+Students should regularly check for and read the departmental correspondence sent to their CCNY accounts.
+Likewise, the Director of Graduate Studies is available to address students' questions by email as well as in person.

-REGISTRATION FOR CLASSES AND REGISTRATION BLOCKS: Students entering the M.A. program will not be able to register for classes without first meeting with the Director or Deputy Director.
-After meeting with an adviser, students will be able to register for classes through CUNYFirst.
-(For registration, log on to CUNYFirst at https://home.cunyfirst.cuny.edu/oam/Portal_Login1.html.)
-Students should inform themselves of the dates for registration, listed under their CUNYFirst account; and they should register for classes at the earliest date possible, in order to ensure their admission to classes of their choice.
-(There are numerical caps on the enrollments of all graduate courses in history).
+REGISTRATION FOR CLASSES AND REGISTRATION HOLDS: Students entering the M.A. program register for classes in consultation with the Director of Graduate Studies.
+All students register for classes through CUNYFirst.
+Students should note the dates for registration listed under their CUNYFirst account and they should register for classes at the earliest date possible, in order to ensure their admission to classes of their choice.

-INDEPENDENT STUDY: In certain circumstances a student may wish to request to pursue an Independent Study with an individual instructor.
-Normally, Independent Study is only requested and granted to meet special student needs that are not covered by regular course offerings.
-The granting of an Independent Study is at the discretion of the faculty member, who is responsible for filing the "Request for Independent Study" with the Office of the Registrar.
-It is understood that each instructor will structure independent study courses differently and that the student should establish the content with the instructor and seek clarification of the individual instructor's availability, expectations and requirements for final work before the submission of the "Request" to the Registrar.
-There are limits on the number of Independent Study courses that may count towards the degree at City College.
-The Program adheres to the guidelines set forth in the Handbook on Academic Policies and Procedures (2008):
+INDEPENDENT STUDY: In certain circumstances a student may wish to request to pursue an Independent Study with an individual faculty member.
+An Independent Study is only granted to meet special student needs that are not covered by regular course offerings.
+The granting of an Independent Study is at the discretion of the Department Chair and the faculty member, who is responsible for filing the "Request for Independent Study" with the College.
+Each instructor will structure independent study courses differently.
+The student should establish the content with the instructor and seek clarification of the individual instructor's availability, expectations, and requirements for final work before the submission of the "Request.".
+There are limits on the number of Independent Study courses that may count towards the History degree at City College.
+The Program adheres to the following guideline: